There is no cure for lactose intolerance, but most people are able to control their symptoms by making changes to their diet.

 - fish containing edible bones (for example, sardines, salmon, and pilchards)

-You can also buy combined calcium and vitamin D supplements, available in tablet form, from most pharmacists.
+You can also buy combined calcium and vitamin D supplements from most pharmacists to help maintain good bone health.

-It is important to check with your GP or dietitian whether you should be taking supplements as taking excessively high levels of calcium can cause side effects such as kidney problems, constipation and tissue damage.
+It is important to check with your GP or dietitian whether you should be taking supplements, however, as taking excessively high levels of calcium can cause side effects.

 Lactose intolerance in children

 If your child is lactose intolerant, they may be able to consume small amounts of lactose without experiencing symptoms.
-This is quite safe, but you may need to experiment to establish a comfortable threshold.
+This is quite safe, but you may need to experiment to find out how much they can comfortably eat or drink.

 Continue to next section: Complications of lactose intolerance